ashenbgy/car-parking/README.md

 # Car Parking Invoicing Application

 A Car parking invoicing application that allows different pricing for various vehicle categories and supports seasonal discounts.
-This application include simple user authentication with the ability to create new users.
-The backend should be built with Spring Boot.
+This application includes simple user authentication with the ability to create new users.
+The backend is built with Spring Boot.

 1. User Authentication:
-* simple user authentication with the ability to create new users.
+* Simple user authentication with the ability to create new users.
 * Passwords securely stored using hashing
 * users can access the car parking invoicing features.
 2. Vehicle Categories:
-* The application supports multiple vehicle categories (e.g., Car, Motorcycle, Truck) with different per hour pricing.
+* Supports multiple vehicle categories (e.g., Car, Motorcycle, Truck) with different per hour pricing.
-* Prices should be configurable.
+* Prices are configurable.
 3. Seasonal Discounts:
-* The application allows the setup of seasonal discounts that can be applied to the parking fees.
+* Allows the setup of seasonal discounts that can be applied to the parking fees.
 * Discounts are configurable based on the time of the year or special events.
 4. Parking Invoicing:
-* The system able to calculate and generate invoices for parked vehicles.
+* Calculate and generate invoices for parked vehicles.
-* The invoice should include vehicle category, parking duration, base price, applied discounts, and total amount due.
+* Invoice include vehicle category, parking duration, base price, applied discounts, and total amount due.
-* Invoices stored and retrievable via the backend.
+* Invoices are stored and retrievable via the backend.
+5. Admin:
-* Ability to managing vehicle categories, pricing, and seasonal discounts.
+* Admin functionalities for managing vehicle categories, pricing, and seasonal discounts.
 * Ability to add, edit, and delete vehicle categories and discount rules.
 6. Backend:
-* The backend implemented using Spring Boot.
+* Implemented using Spring Boot.
 * RESTful APIs provided for all functionalities, including user authentication, invoicing, and admin operations.
 * Data persisted using an MySQL database.

 # Swagger for API Documentation:
+Access Swagger at:

 	http://localhost:8080/swagger-ui/index.html